 Here’s a few things that you can do to plan for fridge-free meals.

 - Add more bread, oatmeal, and other grains to your diet

-- Use nut butters to get some protein and flavor
+- Use nut butter to get some protein and flavor

 - Canned veggies